-In December 2021, the Actuarial Standards Board issued a revision of Actuarial Standard of Practice No. 4 (ASOP 4) Measuring Pension Obligations and Determining Pension Plan Costs or Contributions.
-One of the revisions to ASOP 4 requires the disclosure of a Low-Default-Risk Obligation Measure (LDROM) when performing a funding valuation.
+Actuarial Standard of Practice No. 4 (ASOP 4) Measuring Pension Obligations and Determining Pension Plan Costs or Contributions. requires the disclosure of a Low-Default-Risk Obligation Measure (LDROM) when performing a funding valuation.
 The LDROM presented in this report is calculated using the same methodology and assumptions used to determine the Actuarial Accrued Liability (AAL) used for funding, except for the discount rate.
 The LDROM is required to be calculated using "a discount rate...derived from low-default-risk fixed income securities whose cash flows are reasonably consistent with the pattern of benefits expected to be paid in the future."

 The LDROM is a calculation assuming a plan's assets are invested in an all-bond portfolio, generally lowering expected long-term investment returns.
 The discount rate selected and used for this purpose is the Bond Buyer General Obligation 20-year Municipal Bond Index Rate, published at the end of each week.
-The last published rate in December of the measurement period, by The Bond Buyer (www.bondbuyer.com), is 3.26% for use effective December 31, 2023.
+The last published rate in December of the measurement period, by The Bond Buyer (www.bondbuyer.com), is 4.08% for use effective December 31, 2024.
 This is the rate used to determine the discount rate for valuing reported public pension plan liabilities in accordance with Governmental Accounting Standards when plan assets are projected to be insufficient to make projected benefit payments, and the 20-year period reasonably approximates the duration of plan liabilities.
 The LDROM is not used to determine a plan's funded status or Actuarially Determined Contribution.
 The Fund's expected return on assets, currently 7.25%, is used for these calculations.

-As of December 31, 2023, the LDROM for the system is \$8,548,440,404.
-The difference between the plan's AAL of \$4,793,064,957 and the LDROM can be thought of as the increase in the AAL if the entire portfolio were invested in low-default-risk securities.
+As of December 31, 2024, the LDROM for the system is \$7,672,564,007.
+The difference between the plan's AAL of \$4,954,000,144 and the LDROM can be thought of as the increase in the AAL if the entire portfolio were invested in low-default-risk securities.
 Alternatively, this difference could also be viewed as representing the expected savings from investing in the plan's diversified portfolio compared to investing only in low-default-risk securities.